This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Exclusions

 The cover letter pulls solicitation # and agency from the Intake tab and STRUXEN signature info from the Company tab.
+Regenerate lays down template language: edit it before you submit.

-2–3 paragraph executive summary.
+2 to 3 paragraph executive summary.
 Hits the win themes implied by the evaluation factors and contract type.

 3 reference projects is the federal default.
 Pick projects similar in scope, dollar value, and contract type to what's being solicited.
+Load starter references fills three examples, and only when the list is empty.

 Past Performance References